 Section 1.
 Standing Committees

-Standing committees shall be specified in the Senate Rules.
+Standing committees shall be specified in the ASCCC Rules.
 Subject to the approval of the Board of Directors, the President shall make appointments to all standing committees.
+The President and Executive Director shall be an ex officio non-voting member of all standing committees.

 Section 2.
 Faculty Appointments to Other Groups

-The President, in consultation with the Vice President and Executive Director, makes appointments to all other groups requiring faculty participation.
+The President, in consultation with the Vice President and Executive Director, makes appointments to all other groups requiring faculty participation, including but not limited to ASCCC committees, task forces, and workgroups, and committees of system partners with ASCCC representation.
 When a new President is elected but has not taken office, the newly elected President will make appointments for faculty that will

 serve past May 31.
-These appointments are subject to approval by the appointee’s Member Senate President.
+These appointments are subject to approval by the appointee’s Member Academic Senate President.

+The President and Executive Director shall be an ex-officio non-voting member of all ASCCC committees, including standing committees, task forces, and workgroups.

 Section 3.
 Standing Committee Chair

-The President shall select a member of the Board of Directors to serve as the Chair of each standing committee.
+The President shall appoint a member of the Board of Directors to serve as the Chair of each standing committee.

 Section 4.
 Terms and Removal

 The terms of all persons appointed to committees or special assignments shall be for one year or any shorter period specified by the President.
-Any appointee can be removed by a simple majority vote of the Board of Directors.
+Any appointee can be removed by a majority vote of the Board of Directors.

-Academic Senate caucuses are intended to serve as groups of independently organized faculty to meet, network, and deliberate collegially in order to form a collective voice on issues of common concern that caucus members feel are of vital importance to faculty and the success of students as they relate to academic and professional matters.
+Academic Senate caucuses are intended to serve as groups of independently organized faculty to meet, network, and deliberate collegially in order to form a collective voice on issues of common concern that caucus members determine are of vital importance to faculty and the success of students as they relate to academic and professional matters.

-The Board of Directors shall establish written policies, procedures, and guidelines for caucuses in policies.
+The Board of Directors shall establish written policies, procedures, and guidelines for caucuses, including their formation.

 Section 1.
 Quorum